 Novartis Political Action Committee

 Integral to the US political system is the role of political action committees (PACs).
-As such, the Novartis PAC, a voluntary, non-partisan organization, was formed to financially support the election of qualified candidates for public office who advocate for topics important to the Novartis mission, demonstrate political leadership or represent a state or district where the company has a facility or a large concentration of employees.
-Members of the Novartis PAC are eligible employees.
+As such, the Novartis PAC, a voluntary, non-partisan organization, was formed to financially support the election of qualified candidates for public office who advocate for issues important to the Novartis mission, demonstrate political leadership or represent a state or district where the company has a facility or a large concentration of employees.
+Members of the Novartis PAC are part of the company’s restricted class who are either U.S. citizens or green card holders and are eligible to contribute.
 The Novartis PAC only uses funds voluntarily contributed by eligible employees (but not from the company) to make political contributions.
 The PAC is independent of any political party, candidate or other organization and may contribute to federal, state, and local candidate campaigns, party committees and Leadership PACs at any time during an election cycle.
 The Novartis PAC is subject to federal contribution limits established by the US Federal Election Commission (e.g., USD 5,000 to each candidate or candidate committee per election).
 Administration of the Novartis PAC is clearly defined in terms of soliciting contributions, determining candidates to receive financial support, disbursement of funds and reporting.

 Novartis discloses political contributions as required by law.
 Contributions made through the Novartis PAC (voluntarily contributed by eligible employees, but not from the company) are reported on a monthly basis to the Federal Election Commission (FEC) and twice a year to the Clerk of the US House of Representatives and Secretary of the US Senate.
 Reports disclosing PAC contributions, as well as the sum of federal lobbying-related activities, are available for public access and can be found on the respective websites of the Federal Election Commission (FEC), the Clerk of the US House of Representatives and the Office of the Secretary of the US Senate.
 In addition, Novartis is listed in the Register of Interest Representatives, the European Commission’s voluntary self-regulation system.

 All Novartis associates and third parties retained by Novartis to lobby on behalf of the company must act in accordance with the principles and rules established in the Novartis guideline on responsible lobbying.
 In addition, any third party that acts or lobbies on behalf of Novartis is subject to our anti-bribery due diligence process before it can be engaged.
 Appropriate training is provided to all associates engaged in lobbying.
-Steps are being taken to strengthen the due diligence for all third parties engaging with political stakeholders.
+The due diligence process for all third parties engaging with political stakeholders has been strengthened.

-Overall Novartis political engagement is - like any other Novartis activity - governed globally by the Novartis Code of Conduct and relevant policies such as the Anti-bribery Policy and the Third-Party Guideline.
+Overall Novartis political engagement is - like any other Novartis activity - governed globally by the Novartis Code of Conduct (PDF 6.2 MB) and relevant policies such as the Anti-bribery Policy (PDF 0.2 MB) and the Third-Party Guideline.
 Compliance with all Novartis policies and guidelines is subject to monitoring through the Novartis auditing mechanisms.